Column: After a memorable Series, baseball must come clean

 Join the club.

 Cody Bellinger put the Dodgers ahead with a three-run drive in the fifth.
 AL MVP-to-be Jose Altuve matched that with a three-run blow of his own in the bottom half.
 The Dodgers pushed ahead again when Houston centerfielder George Springer misplayed a liner into a triple in the seventh.
-Springer made up for his miscue with a homer leading off the bottom half.
+Springer made up for his miscue with a mammoth homer leading off the bottom half.

 Turns out, they were just getting warmed up.